 Baptism of Older Children

-Baptism for older children requires preparation and formation in our Religious Education program.
+Baptism for older children (7 years old and above) requires preparation and formation in our Religious Education program.
 Learn more about it here.

 The preparation and formation of Adults for Baptism is done through the parish RCIA program, which is offered in both English and Spanish.
 Learn more about it here.